Gross Domestic Product by Industry - Provincial and Territorial (Annual)

 Data are extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

-For example, data from the Monthly Survey of Manufacturing is used for the manufacturing industries.
-Data from the Survey of Employment, Payrolls and Hours is used for many services industries.
+For example, data from the Monthly Survey of Manufacturing is used for most manufacturing industries.
+Data from the Survey of Employment, Payrolls and Hours is used for many service industries.

 The current price estimates of Gross Domestic Product (GDP) at basic prices (or value added) by industry can be measured directly by summing the factor incomes and depreciation or indirectly by deducting the cost of the intermediate goods and services used in the production process from the value of gross production or output.
 For any industry, gross output can be described as the total of all costs, intermediate and factor.
 In some cases, particularly for the non-commercial industries, data on gross outputs are not available and must be estimated indirectly as the sum of total costs.

-The provincial production estimates are on a domestic basis, that is, the value of production pertains to that occurring within the geographical boundaries of the provinces.
+The production estimates are on a domestic basis, that is, the value of production pertains to that occurring within the geographical boundaries of the provinces and territories.
 The estimates are valued at basic prices (returns accruing to factors of production including subsides and indirect taxes which accrue to production) and are inclusive of depreciation, that is, are on a gross, not net, domestic product basis.

 Real price estimates of GDP by industry measure economic growth of industries with the effect of price variations removed.
 Real measures of GDP by industry are calculated for individual industries.
-For all but the most recent two or three years, the annual estimates of GDP by industry are derived within the framework of Supply and Use tables (SUT).
+For all but the most recent two or three years, the annual estimates of GDP by industry are derived within the framework of the Supply, Use and Input-Output tables (SUT).
 For the years following these most recent tables, estimates of GDP in these periods are projections that are based on such proxy indicators as output or employment.

 Aggregate industry and total economy measures of GDP growth are calculated by weighting individual industry growth rates with current price GDP.
 Current price GDP are obtained from the SUT for the years where such tables are available.
 For the years following the most recent SUT, weights are estimated using GDP in current prices from the most recent SUT, volume growth of GDP by industry and output prices.